davibarreira/Vizagrams.jl/docs/src/tutorials/7_composite.md

 ```

 To draw the lines we must obtain the position in each axis and apply the same translation
 as used in each plot.
 To do this, we must do two things.
-We must get the scale in each
+First, we must get the scale in each
 plot, and apply it to the `y` value in our lines.
 Secondly, we must get how much
 each plot is translated left, and use this in the `x` value.
 The first task is done using the `getscale` function, while the second is done using the